kdoore/CS2335-Gitbook/delegates.md

 "A delegate is a type that holds a reference to a method.
 A delegate is declared with a signature that shows the return type and parameters for the methods it references, and can hold references only to methods that match its signature.
 A delegate is thus equivalent to a type-safe function pointer or a callback.
 A delegate declaration is sufficient to define a delegate class."

 Details:
-* 1. A delegate declaration defines a special type of a reference, which means it can hold a memory address.
+* A delegate declaration defines a special type of a reference, which means it can hold a memory address of a method.

 * A delegate declaration specifies the signature of a function / method
   * return type